jdkingsbury/Ratings-And-Projections/README.md

 ## Overview

-This project aims to provide player and team grades and their future projections from data retrieved from APIs like [nba_api](https://github.com/swar/nba_api/tree/master) and web scraping tools.
+This project aims to provide player and team grades and future projections from data retrieved from APIs like [nba_api](https://github.com/swar/nba_api/tree/master) and web scraping tools.

 ## Frontend